Replace Fork Seals BMW R-Series (Telelever)

 Fork Oil

-On Telelever-equipped front ends, fork oil is not essential, all it really does is lubricate the sliders.
+On Telelever-equipped bikes, fork oil is not essential, all it really does is lubricate the sliders.
 So, unless your brake calipers and front wheel have been covered in oil for months, you probably won't need to add any fork oil.

 Related Articles: